Provable and Efficient Continual Representation Learning

-\textbf{Importance of task order and diversity.} To study how task order and diversity benefits CL, similar to \cite{mallya2018packnet,hung2019compacting}, we use $6$ image classification tasks, where ImageNet-1k~\cite{krizhevsky2012imagenet} is the first task, followed by CUBS~\cite{wah2011caltech}, Stanford Cars~\cite{krause20133d}, Flowers~\cite{nilsback2008automated}, WikiArt~\cite{saleh2015large} and Sketch~\cite{eitz2012humans}.
+\textbf{Importance of task order and diversity.} To study how task order and diversity benefits CL, similar to \cite{mallya2018packnet,hung2019compacting}, we use $6$ image classification tasks, where ImageNet-1k~(\cite{krizhevsky2012imagenet}) is the first task, followed by CUBS~(\cite{wah2011caltech}), Stanford Cars~(\cite{krause20133d}), Flowers~(\cite{nilsback2008automated}), WikiArt~(\cite{saleh2015large}) and Sketch~(\cite{eitz2012humans}).
 Intuitively, ImageNet should be trained first because of its higher diversity.
 Figure~\ref{fig:diversity} shows the accuracy improvement on the $5$ tasks that follow ImageNet pretraining compared to individual training.
 The results are displayed in Fig.~\ref{fig:diversity} where Green bars are CL with ImageNet as the first task, Orange is CL without ImageNet, and Blue is Individual training.
 In essence, this shows the importance of initial representation diversity in CL since results with the ImageNet pretraining (Green) are consistently and strictly better than no pretraining (Orange) and Individual (Blue).
-We note that related findings for zero-forgetting CL have been reported in \cite{hung2019compacting,mallya2018piggyback,mallya2018packnet,mallya2018piggyback,tu2020extending} which further motivates our theory in Sec \ref{sec:crl_theory}.
-Unlike these works, our experiment aims to isolate the CRL benefit of ImageNet by training other 5 tasks continually without ImageNet. \app{We defer experimental details to the supplementary material.}
+We note that related experiments for zero-forgetting CL have been reported in \cite{hung2019compacting,mallya2018piggyback,mallya2018packnet,mallya2018piggyback,tu2020extending}.
+Unlike these works, experiments in Figure~\ref{fig:diversity} aim to isolate the representation learning benefit of the ImageNet dataset by training other 5 tasks continually with/without ImageNet. {We defer implementation details to the appendix.}